 Rachel Burrell, Director of Fernside, a centre for grieving children, believes that it is a myth that children bounce back from tragedies.
 Their grief is cyclical, coming and going amid intervals of play.
 Children whose parents have been murdered exhibit a wide range of behavioural and developmental problems.

-They may suffer from psychosomatic ailments, such as headaches, stomachaches, dizziness and uncontrollable trembling.
+They may suffer from psychosomatic ailments, such as headaches, stomachaches, dizziness, and uncontrollable trembling.
 They may be teased or avoided at school.
 Their self-esteem may plummet along with their trust in authority.

-Children who are dealing with loss, especially the death of a family member, are likely lacking the emotional maturity and coping capabilities to work through the grief.
+Children who are dealing with loss, especially the death of a family member, are likely to lack the emotional maturity and coping capabilities to work through the grief.
 The death of a family member is a confusing and frightening experience for anyone, particularly for young children.

 Children may respond differently to death depending upon the developmental stage they are in.
-It is important for adults to be honest, to listen, to be supportive and to be there for children during this difficult time.
-This will help to facilitate a healthy process of grieving (Lewandowski et al, 2004).
+Adults need to listen, be honest, be supportive, and be there for children during this difficult time.
+This will help to facilitate a healthy grieving process (Lewandowski et al, 2004).